KaspervdHeijden/hangman/README.md

 # Simple Hangman API #

-This is a minimal version of a hangman API using the following resources below:
+This is a minimal version of a hangman API using the resources as mentioned below.

 ## Resources ##

 **/games (POST)**

-Start a new game

-- A list of words can be found in the MySQL database.
-At the start of the game a random word should be picked from this list.
+Start a new game.
+At the start of the game a random word should be picked from a list of words in the database.

 **/games/[:id] (PUT)**

-Guess a started game
+Guess a started game.

-- Guessing a correct letter doesn’t decrement the amount of tries left
+- Guessing a correct letter doesn't decrement the amount of tries left.
+- Guessing a letter that has already been guessed issues a warning, but also doesn't decrement the amount of tries left.

-- Only valid characters are a-z
+- Only valid characters are a-z.

 ## Response ##

 Every response should contain the following fields:

-*word*: representation of the word that is being guessed.
-Should contain dots for letters that have not been guessed yet (e.g. aw.so..)
+*word*: Representation of the word that is being guessed.
+Contains dots for letters that have not been guessed yet.

-*tries_left*: the number of tries left to guess the word (starts at 11)
+*tries_left*: The number of tries left to guess the word, starts at 11.

-*status*: current status of the game (busy|fail|success)
+*status*: Current status of the game (busy|fail|success).